superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 The Dockerfile has been provided for you already.
 You can run it through vs Code following these steps:

+- Install Dev Containers within vscode extensions
+  - Find it in the extensions section on the left

 - Go into terminal and type:
   ```bash
   sudo usermod -aG docker $USER